ThEnderYoshi/sf-terraria-adventure/README.md

 ### "When will next update be out?"

-thats a good quetion megaman
+thats a good question megaman

 ### "Where is the player model?"